JaapRood/vry/README.md

 Must return a `Immutable.Iterable`.
 Any `Immutable.Seq`s returned are converted into `Immutable.Map` and `Immutable.List`.
 By default this method is a no-op, simply returning the attributes passed in.

 - `attributes` - (required) `Immutable.Map` of attributes.
 Any plain `object`s or `array`s are represented as `Immutable.Seq`s (`Keyed` and `Indexed` respectively), making it easy to deal with nested collections with a uniform API and giving you the opportunity to convert them to something else like a `Set`.
+- `options` - `object` with the following keys
+  - `defaults` - plain `object` or `Immutable.Iterable` of default key-value pairs that are used as the base of the instance, instead of those defined for the `State`.

 ```js
 const User = Vry.State.create('user', {